Kypria-LLC/Peludo/README.md

 - Receive a **Discord role badge** by archetype
 - Trigger **artifact drops** from the vault
-- Stamp the **canon logbook** with pledge timestamp, tier, and sigil

-Every repo entry, artifact, and role is a piece of the living legend.
+- Stamp the **canon logbook** with pledge timestamp, tier, and sigil Every repo entry, artifact, and role is a piece of the living legend.
 Choose your path.
-Bind your name.
+Bind your name.---

+## ⚖ Keeper’s Governance
+Though playful in spirit, Peludo still walks under the crest.
+Direct commits are welcome, yet each is marked in the lineage —
+for even lighthearted works are part of the canon’s breath.

+📜 *Lineage is our law.
+Precision is our craft.
+Myth is our breath.*